|

 by a reputed company whose logo is a frisky horse.

-Whatever the technology, the mechanism can always be
+Whatever the technology, the mechanism can always

-with hardly a dozen parts to be fitted!
+doubles with hardly a dozen parts to be fitted!

-Finally, we come back to familiar terrain: Who has not
+Finally, we come back to familiar terrain: Who has

-penetrating-oil and cycling open/shut with gradually
+of penetrating-oil and cycling open/shut with gradually

 increasing amplitude.
-If the entire operation was attempted
+If the entire operation was

-in a single try, something would have bent/broken!
+attempted in a single try, something would have bent/broken!

 Hmmmm.
 So here is an alternative!
-Neither you have to
+Neither you have

-manufacture to space-shuttle tolerances nor you have
+to manufacture to space-shuttle tolerances nor you

-to hand-fit the parts.
+have to hand-fit the parts.
 Just aim for interference-fit

 where running-fit was needed, and it will wear itself